asishm/GettingCleaningDataProject/README.md

 - **Second step** involved extracting only the measurements on the mean and standard deviation.
 Reading the README available in the *UCI HAR Dataset* folder, only those measurements that have **mean()** or **std()** represent measurements on the mean and standard deviation.
 They were selected using `grepl` on the `features` data set.
 The features that had **angle()** were not considered when filtering because they are not an actual measurement, but rather, are calculated angles between the relevant vectors.
 The merged dataset was filtered by these columns.

 - **Third step** asks to use descriptive activity names in the dataset.
 A *function* was created that converted the integer labels 1-6 to the corresponding activity name derived from the `activity_labels` dataset.
 This function was then applied to the merged data set of `ytest` and `ytrain` to have descriptive names.
-This merged dataset was finally added to the original dataset with the variable name `activities`.
+This merged dataset was finally added to the original dataset with the variable name `activity`.

 - **Fourth step** requires using appropriate variable names for the variables in the dataset.
 The filtered columns that were selected in step 2 was assigned to the names of the dataset by assigning to `names(merged_data)`.
 The conversion to `as.character` was necessitated because the original labels were factors.
+Further the feature names were appropriately cleaned using `gsub` by replacing **-** with **.** and removing **()** to make it syntactical.

 - **Fifth and final step** entailed creating a new dataset of the means of the filtered variables grouped by the subject and activity.
 This was done by using the `dplyr` package and the functions `group_by` and `summarise_each`.